ThaC0derDre/LatchApp/ReadMe.md

-* Edit Overall UI.

-* Edit Previous View.
+* Edit Tracker, to assign by Months.